-House type (e.g., single-family, multi-family, manufactured);
+House type (e.g., single-family, multi-family, manufactured); and

-Devices subject to control (e.g., AC, heat pump, electric resistance heat, water heater, pool pump)
+Devices subject to control (e.g., AC, heat pump, electric resistance heat, water heater, pool pump).

 Submitting Premise attributes may enable ERCOT to create a smaller statistical sample size.

 ERCOT will refresh the makeup of a statistical sample periodically based on population changes.
 In addition, ERCOT may adjust the size of a statistical sample periodically to reflect the percent of valid data being provided.
 When new Premises are added to a statistical sample, the meter-reading entity shall provide historical data for the new Premises consistent with the enrollment requirements cited in the preceding paragraph.